ivotron/popper2-paper/paper.md

 The adjustments that users need to make to reproduce workflows on Kubernetes and SLURM is described below.

-1. To run workflows on Kubernetes clusters, users need to pass some configuration options through a yaml file with contents similar to the one shown below.
+1. To run workflows on Kubernetes clusters, users need to pass some configuration options through a YAML file with contents similar to the one shown below.
 Users can control the size of the persistent volume, the namespace to use, image registry options, etc. among many others.

 ```yaml
 resource_manager: